 Low-Income Resources in Massachusetts

 Welcome to Money Fit’s Low-income resource list.
-There are different options organized into four categories: Food, Housing/Utilities, Child/Family Care, and Healthcare.
-Each resource has a brief description as well as contact information like a phone number and website URL.
+We have organized different options into four categories: Food, Housing/Utilities, Child/Family Care, and Healthcare.
+Each resource comes with a brief description as well as contact information like a phone number and website URL.

-We also provided an application for our Debt Management Program.
-If you’re struggling with debt, our nonprofit organization can provide the help you need to overcome financial burdens.
+We also provide an application for our Debt Management Program.
+If you’re struggling with debt, our nonprofit organization can help you overcome financial burdens.
+Use these resources to determine if you qualify to receive financial assistance from various programs.

 How You Can Benefit From a Debt Management Program